DOCUMENT TSC-2026/B83 · BLOG POST 83 · CONSUMER COMMERCE · REV. 01

 At a million in revenue you do not need a finance team.
 You need clean books and accounting software you actually reconcile.
 The role is a bookkeeper, part-time or outsourced, and the deliverable is a monthly profit and loss statement you trust enough to make decisions on.
 That is it.
 The goal at this stage is accuracy, not sophistication.

-What clean books buy you is the ability to know whether you are actually profitable, which a shocking number of sub-$2M brands cannot answer with confidence.
+What clean books buy you is the ability to know whether you are actually profitable.
+A shocking number of sub-$2M brands cannot answer that question with confidence.
 Categorize spend consistently.
-Separate cost of goods from operating expense from marketing.
+Separate cost of goods from operating expense from marketing spend.
 Reconcile your payment processor against your bank monthly.
-None of this is glamorous, all of it is load-bearing, because every stage above this one is built on the assumption that your books are true.
+None of this is glamorous.
+All of it is load-bearing, because every stage above this one is built on the assumption that your books are true.
+A quick way to pressure-test them is the free DTC profitability calculator, which shows where each line of your P&L sits against benchmark data.

 ~$1M